synergy-design-system/synergy-design-system/packages/components/README.md

 #### Loading all available components

-To make all components available, just load the the main package file.
+To make all components available, just load the main package file.
 It will make sure that all components and needed dependencies are loaded and available directly.

 > Please keep in mind that this way of loading the components will create larger bundle sizes!